If the Universal Clipboard is not working on Mac or iPhone, you can find below the steps to troubleshoot and fix this problem on both devices.

 On iPhone: Open Settings > tap on your Apple ID > scroll down and tap on Sign out.

-On Mac: Click on Apple Logo > System Preferences > Apple ID > scroll down and click on the Sign Out option.
+On Mac: Click on Apple Logo > System Preferences > Apple ID > select the Overview tab in the left-pane and click on the Sign Out option in the right-pane.

 After this, Sign back into Apple ID on both devices.
 Patiently wait for the two devices to Sync and check to see if Universal Clipboard is now working between Mac and iPhone.

-Important: Make sure that you are Signed in to the same Apple ID on both Mac and iPhone.
+Important: Make sure that you are Signed in to the same Apple ID on both devices.

 6. Reset Bluetooth Settings on Mac